VitWW/rfcs/text/0000-partial_types.md

 `PermittedField` field borrowing rules are ordinary Rust rules.
 New variable borrows the whole variable (with partial type), but checker pretends it borrows just permitted fields of this variable.

-Not `PermittedField` filed is always is ready to mutable and immutable borrow regardless if origin field is locked(by move, by reference, by borrow), is visible, is mutable.
+Not `PermittedField` filed is always is ready to mutable and immutable borrow regardless if origin field is denied(by move, by reference, by borrow), is visible, is mutable.

 When we write a code for partial borrow (or partly mutable borrow), the link of object itself returns, but borrow-checker borrows proxy of permitted fields only.